The backcountry environment has changed dramatically in the last 10 years.

 He has appeared as a skier model in brochures and posters for Kagura Ski Resort, showcasing his photogenic powder riding.
 His image has sent a powerful message that has influenced the industry and general skiers.
 He has expanded Kagura's snow business with his various skills

-"That may be one way of looking at it, but I was just having fun half the time (laughs).
-In fact, backcountry skiing isn't my main job, so it was just one way to make the most of Kagura Ski Resort.
+"That might be one way of looking at it, but half of it was me having fun (laughs).
+Actually, backcountry skiing isn't my main job, so it was just one way to make the most of the Kagura ski resort.

-Other than that, I took on a variety of other projects, such as building a new rest house, replacing the lifts, creating a summer slope using piste lab mats, and renovating the parking lot and changing rooms.
+Aside from that, I challenged myself with various projects, such as building a new rest house, replacing the lifts, creating a summer slope using Pislab mats, and renovating the parking lot and changing rooms."

 In that respect, skiing with the top executives of Seibu Holdings and being involved outside of work gave me the opportunity to freely talk about my ideas and thoughts about what I wanted the ski resort to be like.
 I think I was very fortunate in realizing many of these things